lana-20/selenium-webdriver-architecture/README.md

 Every attribure has a value.
 There are multiple attributes available in an element.
 Can use 'id', 'name' to identify the element; 'type' is not supported by Selenium.
 All the methods needed to locate or work with an element are available at the 'driver' object.
 ![image](https://user-images.githubusercontent.com/70295997/205426239-2603e22d-323b-4e3b-b5d1-9bce13dfedaf.png)

+I can identify/find the Input Box with __driver.find_element.By.NAME, "txtUsername")__.
+Next, I pass the value into the input box.
+For that, I continue chaining to the method with .send_keys().

+Enter text in the text box:

+    driver.find_element(By.NAME, "txtUsername").send_keys("Admin")

+Similarily, identify the Password and enter the value:

+    driver.find_element(By.ID, "txtPassword").send_keys("admin123")

+Click on Login button:

+    driver.find_element(By.NAME, "btnLogin").click()

+Once successfully logged in, verify whether the Title of the page is correct or not.
+To get the [Expected] Title of the page, right-click on the page, select 'Inspect'.
+In the <head> tag I can view the title "OrangeHRM".
+Use __driver.title__ [property](https://learn.microsoft.com/en-us/office/vba/word/concepts/objects-properties-methods/understanding-objects-properties-and-methods). __.title__ is a variable/property, not a method.

+Compare the Actual and Expected page titles.
+Validation is important.

+    actual_title = driver.title
+    expected_title = "OrangeHRM"    # expected data comes from input data if actual_title == expected_title:
+        print("Login Test Passed")
+    else:
+        print("Login Test Failed")

+Once the validation is done, my final step is to close the browser, using .close() method:

+    driver.close()

+__Test Case Steps (recap)__
+1. import webdriver
+2. from the Chrome() class create an object for 'driver'
+3. use wevdriver methods and attributes to identify elements and perform the respective actions/verifications
+4. close the browser